amtikh/rsschool-cv/cv.md

 ### About me:
 At the moment I'm just starting to learn programming.
 In my free time I ride a bike, I like to be in nature, travel.
+I like to read books.

 ---